Editor setup

 Pretty TypeScript Errors

-Improves TypeScript error messages in the editor.
+Improves TypeScript error messages shown in the editor.

 Download Pretty TypeScript Errors